 Skip to contents

 Estimates demographic parameters and extinction probability under a density-independent (drifted Wiener) model.
-From a time series of population sizes, it computes MLEs of growth rate and environmental variance, then evaluates extinction risk over a horizon \(t^{\ast}\).
-Confidence intervals are constructed by the \(w\)-\(z\) method, which achieve near-nominal coverage across the full parameter space.
+From a time series of population sizes, it estimates growth rate and variance using either a naive MLE variance estimator or an observation-error-and-autocovariance-robust (OEAR) estimator, then evaluates extinction risk over a horizon \(t^{\ast}\) with confidence intervals from the \(w\)–\(z\) method.
+In the observation-error-free setting, the naive \(w\)–\(z\) interval achieves near-nominal coverage, while OEAR can be more robust under additive observation error and unknown short-run autocovariance.

 Usage